Hi-Angel/notes-backup/pipewire.md

+Pipewire itself basically just processes the graph: manages nodes, redirects data from one to another.
+But the nodes creation and in particular monitoring for devices is done by client processes.
+E.g. ALSA devices monitoring is done by "session manager".

 # Misc

 * in the code, it seems "port" is a `route`.
 Whenever they print a port, they use `route::name` Not sure the reverse is true, but if you wanna change some logic for dealing with ports *(like handling of headphones plugging in/out in `pipewire-media-session`)*, look for routes.

 # Terminology

-* `sink` — speakers, headphones
+* `sink`: speakers, headphones
-* `source` — a microphone
+* `source`: a microphone
-* session manager — manages runtime of the media graph and properties, like volume, etc.
+* session manager: manages runtime of the media graph and properties, like volume, etc. It is also responsible for monitoring for new ALSA devices and connecting different nodes in the PW graph.

 # Modules